bcit-ci/CodeIgniter/user_guide_src/source/helpers/form_helper.rst

 	:param	array	$data: Field attributes data
 	:param	string	$value: Field value
-	:param	mixed	$extra: Extra attributes to be added to the tag either as array or string
+	:param	mixed	$extra: Extra attributes to be added to the tag either as an array or a literal string
 	:returns:	An HTML text input field tag
 	:rtype:	string